KarynaMisnik/arduino-projects-code/README.md

 ```

-Explanation of New Functionality:
+**Explanation of New Functionality:**

-    State Tracking Variables:
+<ins>State Tracking Variables:</ins>

-        We introduced four variables to store the current and previous states of each switch:
+Four variables to store the current and previous states of each switch:

 currentStateS1, currentStateS2, currentStateS3, currentStateS4 for the current state of switches S1, S2, S3, and S4.

 previousStateS1, previousStateS2, previousStateS3, previousStateS4 for the previous state of each switch.

-    State Change Detection:
+<ins>State Change Detection:</ins>

-        In the loop(), we compare the current state of each switch to its previous state:
+In the loop(), compare the current state of each switch to its previous state:

 If any switch's state has changed (from LOW to HIGH or from HIGH to LOW), we print the new state of all switches.

-    Serial Monitor Printing:
+<ins>Serial Monitor Printing:</ins>

 If a state change is detected, we print the state of all switches to the Serial Monitor.

 The state is printed as either "ON" if the switch is pressed (LOW), or "OFF" if the switch is open (HIGH).

-    Update Previous States:
+<ins>Update Previous States:</ins>

-        After printing the state change, we update the previousState variables to store the current states for comparison in the next loop iteration.
+After printing the state change, update the previousState variables to store the current states for comparison in the next loop iteration.

 # Temperature Measurements